stla/PolyhedralCubature.jl/README.md

 b = [5; 4; 5; 3; 10; 6]
 ```

 See the documentation for examples.
+The package provides two functions:

+- `integrateOnPolytope`, to integrate an arbitrary function with a desired
+tolerance on the error;

+- `integratePolynomialOnPolytope`, to get the exact value of the integral of
+a polynomial.